cvondrick/torch-starter/README.md

 Data Setup
 ----------
 By default, we assume you have a text file that lists your dataset.
-This text does not store your dataset; it just lists filepaths to it.
-Each line in this text file represents one training example.
+This text does not store your dataset; it just lists filepaths to it, and any meta data.
+Each line in this text file represents one training example, and its associated category ID.
 The syntax of the line should be:
 ```
 <filename><tab><number>
 ```
 For example:
 ```
 bedroom/IMG_050283.jpg    5
+bedroom/IMG_237761.jpg    5
 office/IMG_838222.jpg     10
 ```
 The `<number>` should start counting at 1.

 After you create this file, open `main.lua` and change `data_list` to point to this file.
 You can specify a `data_root` too, which will be prepended to each filename.